tensorflow/tensorflow/tensorflow/tools/compatibility/README.md

 ## Caveats

 - Don't update parts of your code manually before running this script.
-In particular, functions that have had reordered arguments like `tf.concat`, `tf.split` will cause the script to incorrectly add keyword arguments that mismap arguments.
+In particular, functions that have had reordered arguments like `tf.concat` or `tf.split` will cause the script to incorrectly add keyword arguments that mismap arguments.

 - This script wouldn't actually reorder arguments.
 Instead, the script will add